lofcz/FastCloner/README.md

 TestPropsWithIgnored clone = original.DeepClone(); // clone.B is null (default value of a given type)
 ```

-You might also need to exclude certain types from being cloned ever.
+You might also need to exclude certain types from ever being cloned.
 To do that, put offending types on a blacklist:
 ```cs
 FastCloner.FastCloner.IgnoreType(typeof(PropertyChangedEventHandler)); // or FastCloner.FastCloner.IgnoreTypes([ .. ])
 ```